-Secularism is an ethical philosophy that deems theology unfeasible, and has three fundamental principles.
+Secularism is an ethical philosophy with three fundamental principles which deem theology unfeasible.

 • The improvement of this life by material means.

 • Science is the available Providence of man.